DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Related Work

 \section{Related Work}

-Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} are an attractive framework that can be used to mimic complex real-world distributions by solving a min-max optimization problem between generator and discriminator~\cite{zhang2019self,karras2019style,karras2020analyzing,tang2020xinggan}.
-For instance, Reed \emph{et al.} first apply the conditional GAN to generate plausible images from text descriptions \cite{reed2016generative, reed2016learning}.
-StackGAN \cite{zhang2017stackgan, zhang2018stackgan} generates high-resolution images by stacking multiple generators and discriminators and provides the text information to the generator by naively concatenating text vectors to the input noises and intermediate features.
+Generative Adversarial Networks (GANs) \cite{goodfellow2014generative} are an attractive framework that can be used to mimic complex real-world distributions by solving a min-max optimization problem between a generator and discriminator~\cite{zhang2019self,karras2019style,karras2020analyzing,tang2020xinggan}.
+For instance, Reed \emph{et al.} first applied the conditional GAN to generate plausible images from text descriptions \cite{reed2016generative, reed2016learning}.
+StackGAN \cite{zhang2017stackgan, zhang2018stackgan} generates high-resolution images by stacking multiple generators and discriminators and provides the text information to the generator by concatenating text vectors as well as the input noises.
 Next, AttnGAN \cite{xu2018attngan} introduces the cross-modal attention mechanism to help the generator synthesize images with more details.
 MirrorGAN \cite{qiao2019mirrorgan} regenerates text descriptions from generated images for text-image semantic consistency \cite{zhu2017unpaired}.
 SD-GAN \cite{yin2019semantics} employs the Siamese structure \cite{varior2016gated,varior2016siamese} to distill the semantic commons from texts for image generation consistency.
-Obj-GAN \cite{li2019object} generates complex scenes from pre-generated semantic layouts and text descriptions and employs a Fast R-CNN \cite{girshick2015fast} to compute an object-wise loss.
-Since Obj-GAN introduces bounding box and class label information besides text description, we did not compare it within our experiment.
-Finally, DM-GAN \cite{zhu2019dm} introduces the Memory Network \cite{gulcehre2018dynamic,weston2014memory} to cope with the first aforementioned problem of stacked architecture.
-But memory network only alleviates the dependence on initial images, it does not solve the problem completely.
-And adding Memory Network on stacked architecture makes the network require a considerable computational cost.
-Recently, there are some new text-to-image methods~\cite{ramesh2021zero,lin2021m6} based on large transformer model that autoregressively models the text and image tokens as a single stream of data.
+DM-GAN \cite{zhu2019dm} introduces the Memory Network \cite{gulcehre2018dynamic,weston2014memory} to refine fuzzy image contents when the initial images are not well generated in stacked architecture.
+Recently, some large transformer-based text-to-image methods~\cite{ramesh2021zero,lin2021m6,ding2021cogview} show excellent performance on complex image synthesis.
+They tokenize the images and take the image tokens and word tokens to make auto-regressive training by a unidirectional Transformer \cite{radford2019language,brown2020language}.